 Do you believe listening to music while you work is inspiring or distracting?

-Please share your thoughts with us in the comment section below.
+Please take a moment to share your thoughts with us in the comment section below.